 How to Get Started

 Choosing your topic can be both the fun and the hard part.
-You might think about the audience you want to reach, what is important to you and what you are or want to be an expert.
+You might think about the audience you want to reach, what is important to you, and what you are or an expert at.

-You might just have a blog entitled all about me, or choose a specific topic on which you are an expert — or something you are passionate about:
+You might just have a blog entitled “all about me,” or choose a specific topic on which you are an expert, or something you are passionate about, such as: